mawicks/queryGPT/README.md

    load-vector-db --full
    ```

-   For the full dataset, I recommend using an 8G instance.
+   For the full dataset, I recommend using an 8G, 4-core instance.

-3. Run some queries (note that if you don't load the full set of embeddings, you won't get
+3. Run some queries (Note that if you don't load the full set of embeddings, you won't get
-   very meaningful answers):
+   as meaningful answers):

    ```
    export OPENAI_API_KEY=<YOUR OPEN AI API KEY>